BioDepot/BioDepot-workflow-builder/README.md

 Drag the mouse from the right side of the source widget to the left side of the sink widget.
 If they can be connected a dialog box should appear allowing you to choose which widgets to connect.
 This is shown in our [video](#tutorial---adding-a-python-script-to-a-bwb-workflow) at 5:49 to 6:05.

 ### How do I run Bwb on the cloud?
 Bwb is a containerized mini webserver that can be run on any platform.
 To run it on the cloud requires you to make the ip and port accessible to the user.
-An example is given here for [AWS](#amazon-aws)
+An example is given here for [AWS](#amazon-aws)interactin

 ### What browser should I use with Bwb?